isotopp/isotopp.github.io/_posts/2021-10-27-metaverse-en.md

 Books, movies and especially AAA games are much to valueable per time and their consume binds too much attention for the business to scale up.
 We need a different way to extract money that does not bind as many minutes of person-lifetime and attention.

-That is critically important, because there is aslo a lot of free content which competes for attention with our paid for assets, and which often is "good enough" to bind time which we then cannot monetize.
+That is critically important, because there is also a lot of free content which competes for attention with our paid for assets, and which often is "good enough" to bind time which we then cannot monetize.

 ## A sidebar: death and inheritances